syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 {% endhighlight %}

-> _Note: Other than the above attached properties supported, you can set focused element by using FocuseManager.FocusedElement attached property which comes in WPF frameowkr itself.
-This can be used only for EditTemplate and can’t be used inside CellTemplate._
+> Note: Other than the above attached properties supported, you can set focused element by using FocuseManager.FocusedElement attached property which comes in WPF frameowkr itself.
+This can be used only for EditTemplate and can’t be used inside CellTemplate.

 The following XAML code example displays you how to set focus directly to editor.

 {% highlight xml %}

-[XAML]

 <syncfusion:SfDataGrid.Columns>